SimplexIS/Woocommerce-Backordered-Products/README.md

 Setup
 -----

-For now, you can install this plugin by placing the php file in wp-content/plugins.
-I'll try to connect GitHub and the Wordpress repository later.
+From now on, this plugin is available from the official Wordpress repository: http://wordpress.org/plugins/simplexis-woocommerce-backordered-products/

+Both GitHub and Wordpress.org are kept up to date.